Last Updated on April 13, 2026 by James Hartley

 1.3M

 Xero subscribers in Australia — out of 4.2M globally.
 Xero overtook MYOB as the preferred platform of Australian accounting firms by 2019–2020.
-When an accounting firm recommends Xero, their clients follow.
-Most Australian accounting firms now use Xero as their default — making accountant recommendation the single most decisive factor in platform selection.
+Most Australian accounting firms now use Xero as their default.

 $504/yr